simonmichael/hledger_site/src/install.md

 [hledger-install.sh][hledger-install] is an automated install script that requires only [bash].
 This is a good choice if you are not used to building Haskell software.
-It installs build tools if needed, then builds the current release of the hledger tools and some [add-on tools], installing them in ~/.local/bin (or ~/.cabal/bin if you had cabal and not stack installed).
+It installs build tools if needed, then builds the current release of the hledger tools and some [add-on tools](scripts.md), installing them in ~/.local/bin (or ~/.cabal/bin if you had cabal and not stack installed).

 ```